 The amount you can eat before class and remain comfortable is different for each person.
 We recommend eating lightly but enough that hunger won’t distract you in class.
 We are on land for an hour before we get into the pool.

-The video/DVD is a portrayal of our introductory half-day class and excerpts of our full Beginning class: it contains the problems faced by afraid swimming students and the solutions that work 100% of the time in the only video where you can find them.
+The video/DVD is a video of excerpts of our Introductory class and our full Essentials 1 class: it contains the problems of afraid swimming students and the solutions that work 100% of the time in the only video where you can find them.
 It’s the picture that’s worth 1000 words.
 It’s 47 minutes long.
-The book is “48 hours long” in that it teaches every concept and skill covered in the 48 hours of the Beginning and Next Step classes, give or take one or two.
+The book is “48 hours long” in that it teaches every concept and skill covered in the 48 hours of the Essentials 1 and Essentials 2 classes, give or take one or two.
 It has all the information that will make you free in deep water as long as you read it through and practice what it gives.
 It speaks your language and it’s friendly and simple.

-Stay tuned to our Instructors page to be updated with new instructors.
+Stay tuned for our Instructors page to be added.

 Please see our Courses page.

 Often people ask us what’s wrong with what they’ve been trying.
-Funny thing is, the answer is almost always the same: you’ve been thinking that what you’re doing with your arms and legs is what’s keeping you from becoming free.
+Funny thing is, the answer is almost always the same: you’ve been thinking that what you’re doing with your arms and legs is what’s keeping you from feeling safe.
 This is not how it works.
-If your swimming needs fixing, chances are very high that it’s not your stroke…it’s your ability to be one with yourself in the water.
+Chances are 99.9% that it’s not your stroke…it’s your lack of calm in the water.
 Once you’ve overcome your fear, your problem will be gone.
-You may then want/need to learn strokes like freestyle once your attention can be focused on mechanics rather than survival.
+You may then want to learn strokes like freestyle once your attention can be focused on mechanics rather than survival.
 So, if your freestyle needs fixing, become confident first.
 Then take a Freestyle class.